josmar-crwdstffng/angular/aio/content/guide/ngmodule-vs-jsmodule.md

 </code-example>

-Each module has its own top-level scope.
+Each module has an associated top-level scope.
 In other words, top-level variables and functions in a module are not seen in other scripts or modules.
 Each module provides a namespace for identifiers to prevent them from clashing with identifiers in other modules.
 With multiple modules, you can prevent accidental global variables by creating a single global namespace and adding sub-modules to it.

-The Angular framework itself is loaded as a set of JavaScript modules.
+The Angular framework is loaded as a set of JavaScript modules.

 ## NgModules: Classes with metadata for compiling